4-FSK modulator and demodulator

 end

-The model contains two basic blocks: modulator and demodulator.
-The input is a bit stream, after which we form packets of two samples using a buffer and perform modulation and demodulation.
-In our example, the conditions for modulator and demodulator operation are ideal: there is no communication channel and no interference.
+The model contains two main units: a modulator and a demodulator.
+A bit stream is supplied at the input, after which we use a buffer to form packets of two samples and perform modulation and demodulation.
+In our example, the conditions for the operation of the modulator and demodulator are ideal: there is no communication channel and no interference.

-Next, we run the model and analyse the simulation results.
+Next, let's run the model and analyze the simulation results.

 run_model("4fsk")